Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Introduction

-The present paper aims at investigating the impact of magnification bias on the determination of the growth rate from redshift-space clustering, in a typical observational set up.
-We use a suite of $N$-body simulations that accounts for the fully non-linear structure formation and perform realistic galaxy clustering analyses, similarly as in observations, in different regime of magnification bias.
-We investigate a minimal model to account for the magnification effect on the multipole moments of the redshift-space correlation function, and study the accuracy with which the growth rate of structure parameter can be recovered.
+The present paper aims at investigating the impact of magnification bias on the determination of the growth rate from clustering in redshift space in a typical observational set up.
+We use a suite of $N$-body simulations that accounts for the fully non-linear structure formation and perform realistic galaxy clustering analyses, similarly as in observations, in different regimes of magnification bias.
+We investigate a minimal model to account for the magnification effect on the multipole moments of the redshift-space correlation function, and we study the accuracy with which the growth rate of structure parameter can be recovered.

 The paper is organised as follows.
-In \Cref{sec:theory} we discuss the theoretical modelling of the magnified correlation function multipole moments in redshift-space.
-The numerical data and methodology to perform a likelihood analysis are presented in \Cref{sec:methods}.
-Finally, the results are shown in \Cref{sec:results} and we conclude in \Cref{sec:conclusion}.
+In \Cref{sec:theory} we discuss the theoretical modelling of the magnified correlation function multipole moments in redshift space.
+The numerical data and method we used to perform a likelihood analysis are presented in \Cref{sec:methods}.
+Finally, the results are shown in \Cref{sec:results}, and we conclude in \Cref{sec:conclusion}.